ugurcan377/solarchive/README.md

 }
 ```

+##Contributing
+If you want to contribute or just report bugs feel free to send a pull request or open a issue.
+You can also drop me an email at ugurcanergn@gmail.com
 ##License and Attribution
 Distributed with one of the argonauts favorite licenses GNU GPLv2
 Eclipse Phase is a trademark of Posthuman Studios LLC